Credit Card Debt Relief

 Negotiating credit card debt relief with a debt buyer

-If a debt is long overdue and efforts at collecting it have failed, a credit card company may cut its losses and sell it to a debt buyer.
+If a credit card debt is long overdue and efforts at collecting it have failed, a credit card company may cut its losses and sell it to a debt buyer.

-Once the debt buyer owns your debt, they would now be considered an original creditor instead of a collection agency working on behalf of a creditor.
-This means that debt buyers are often not restricted by the FDCPA unless their primary business is debt collection rather than investing in bad debts.
+Once the debt buyer owns your credit card debt, they would now be considered an original creditor instead of a collection agency working on behalf of a creditor.
+This means that debt buyers are often not restricted by the FDCPA unless their primary business is debt collection rather than investing in bad credit card debts.

-As with all debt collectors, though, debut buyers are hard-nosed operators who've seen it all before.
+However, as with all debt collectors, debt buyers are hard-nosed operators who've seen it all before.
 They will not reduce the amount you owe them until they are convinced you have nothing else to give.

-If you’re wondering about so-called government programs for debt relief, the truth is there is no such thing.
+If you’re wondering about so-called government programs for credit card debt relief, the truth is there is no such thing.

 There are consumer protection laws like the FDCPA.
-However, if someone approaches you offering to enroll you in a government credit card forgiveness program, it’s almost certainly a scam.
+However, if someone approaches you offering to enroll you in a government credit card relief program, it’s almost certainly a scam.

 Statutes of Limitations for Credit Card Debt

-Does debt ever get forgiven if you wait long enough?
+Does credit card debt ever get relieved or forgiven if you wait long enough?

-Each state has a statute of limitations that governs how much time someone has to sue you, including for a bad debt.
+Each state has a statute of limitations that governs how much time someone has to sue you, including for a bad credit card debt.